async-rs/async-std/docs/src/tutorial/handling_disconnection.md

 1. To enforce that no messages are send along the shutdown channel, we use an uninhabited type.
 2. We pass the shutdown channel to the writer task
-3. In the reader, we create an `_shutdown_sender` whose only purpose is to get dropped.
+3. In the reader, we create a `_shutdown_sender` whose only purpose is to get dropped.

-In the `client_writer`, we now need to chose between shutdown and message channels.
+In the `client_writer`, we now need to choose between shutdown and message channels.
-We use `select` macro for this purpose:
+We use the `select` macro for this purpose:

 ```rust
 use futures::select;